-With excellent beaches, wild forested regions and numerous well-spaced villages and towns, Halkidiki is a rich and beautiful land to explore with some of the nicest villas in Greece.
+With excellent beaches, wild forested regions and numerous well-spaced villages and towns, Halkidiki is a rich and beautiful land to explore.
+Mykonos luxury villas are also some of the best in Greece.
 Or to paraphrase one of the ancient sons of this great land, Aristotle, ‘the whole is more than the sum of its parts”.

 Welcome to a crossroads in time, where the ancient world intersects seamlessly with modernity.